karel-brinda/masked-superstrings-supplement/README.md

 superstring computation using hash tables and the [Aho-Corasick automaton](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm).

+By default, the superstrings computed by KmerCamel🐫 come with *default* masks;
-The computed superstrings are provided with the default masks provided by KmerCamel🐫.
-Such masks contain the minimum possible number of 1's (i.e., every *k*-mer masked on only once).
-The specific pattern of 1's and 0's reflect the orders in which individual *k*-mers are added to the superstrings, therefore, changes of the underlying data structures (hash-table vs. AC automaton), as well as changing machines or compilers, results or may result in different superstrings and masks with different mask compressibility.
+these contain the minimal possible number of 1's (i.e., every *k*-mer masked on only once) and the patterns of 1's and 0's reflect the orders in which individual *k*-mers were added to the superstrings.
 These default masks are denoted by `D` in the paper.

+Importantly, changes in the underlying data structures (hash-table vs. AC automaton), as well as changing machines or compilers, results/may result in different superstrings and their mask, and the specific choices can affect mask compressibility.
+For instance, hash-table-based approaches tend to produce more regular masks that are better compressible (e.g., for nearly complete de Bruijn graphs).

 ### Mask optimization